 ranch studios artist Residency, the Eames Institute, 2025

-The culminating projects I carried out during the residency collectively form a new series, REPAIR WORK, which includes collages made from botanical colors from the Eames Ranch, hand-sewn mending projects and writing that serve as an invitation and call to action to care for the planet and our democracy.
+The culminating projects I carried out during the residency form a new series, REPAIR WORK, which includes collages made from botanical colors from the Eames Ranch and hand-sewn mending projects that serve a call to action to care for the planet and society.

 Botanical Ink samples.
 Image courtesy of the Eames Institute of Infinite Curiosity, photography by Nico Zurcher, 2025